FDio/csit/docs/report/introduction/methodology_plrsearch.rst

 interval.
 Implementers are to add non-linear transformations into their fitting functions if their prior is different.

-Exit condition for the search is either critical load stdev becoming small enough, or overal search time becoming long enough.
+Exit condition for the search is either the standard deviation of the critical load estimate becoming small enough (or similar), or overal search time becoming long enough.

-The algorithm should report both avg and stdev for critical load.
-If the reported averages follow a trend (without reaching equilibrium), avg and stdev should refer to the equilibrium estimates based on the trend, not to immediate posterior values.
+The algorithm should report both average and standard deviation for its critical load posterior.
+If the reported averages follow a trend (without reaching equilibrium), average and standard deviation should refer to the equilibrium estimates based on the trend, not to immediate posterior values.

 Integration
 ```````````